 Prom season is upon us, and the nerdiest one of all is happening soon.
 But instead of high school kids dancing awkwardly to the sound of slow, romantic jams, a bunch of grown journalists will make jokes and talk about the importance of the First Amendment in one fancy evening.

-We're talking, of course, about the White House Correspondents' Dinner (WHCD), taking place April 29 at the Washington Hilton.
+We're talking, of course, about the White House Correspondents' Dinner (WHCD), taking place April 28.
 This glitzy event is one of the biggest annual parties in Washington, D.C.
 (It's also the geekiest, hence the nickname "nerd prom.")
 The lines between the media, the federal government, and Hollywood always get a little blurry on this night.
-But, due to the current circumstances, this year's soiree is bound to be a bit different.
+But, in the Trump era, the soiree has become something a bit different.

 Ahead, we break down everything you've ever wanted to know about the WHCD.

 According to the White House Correspondents' Association (WHCA), the first dinner was held on May 7, 1921 at the Arlington Hotel in Washington, D.C.
 About 50 men were in attendance, but President Warren G. Harding didn't go.

 The event was basically a celebration of Warding's renewal of regular White House press briefings, which were previously abandoned by President Woodrow Wilson, sending the White House Correspondents' Association into hiatus.
 In 1924, President Calvin Coolidge became the first sitting president to attend the dinner.

 People of color were banned from the dinner until the 1950s, and women until 1962.
 Women were allowed to join the soiree because Helen Thomas, the first female White House reporter, said she would start a boycott unless the rules were changed.
 Eventually, President John F. Kennedy agreed, and the WHCA let women participate.